Matteries/Practice-Code/README.md

 # Practice Code Repository

-This repository contains all of my C# code, all containing my solutions for puzzles/challenges i've stumbled upon.
-Hopefully, to clearly demonstrate my development/journey with programming.
+This repository contains all of my solutions for puzzles/challenges i've stumbled upon.
+Hopefully, to clearly demonstrate my development/journey with programming in C#.

 ## Authors